 Hargrave Andrew Library

-The Hargrave Andrew Library is located in Building 30, Clayton Campus.
+The Hargrave Andrew Library is located at 13 College Walk (Building 30), Clayton Campus.

-Geoscience is the study of the earth and encompasses a range of disciplines including geology, geophysics and geochemistry.
+Geoscience is the study of the evolution and composition of Earth and other planets in our solar system.
+Geoscienses encompasses a range of disciplines including geology, geophysics and geochemistry.

 The School of Earth, Atmosphere and Environment is based on the Clayton campus.
-Library materials are held mainly in the Hargrave-Andrew Library with some related materials held in most branches.
-Geography materials are also held in the Matheson Library.
+Library materials are held mainly in the Hargrave-Andrew Library with some related materials held in most branches, including the Matheson Library.
 The Map Collection at the Hargrave-Andrew Library includes texts and maps relevant to Geosciences.

 Librarians and Learning Skills Advisers